Frederick Hawksworth: 9400 Class

 The taper boilered 9400 Class 0-6-0 pannier tank, was built in large numbers by outside contractors.
 These were similar to the 5700 class under the footplate but had a much larger boiler giving them more power and adhesive weight - and thus braking capacity.
 Only the first ten, built by the Swindon, appeared under the GWR.
 The last two designs were only seen in British Railways livery.

 1500 Class

 Arguably his most radical design was the 1500 Class.
 This had the same boiler as the 9400 but an all new short wheelbase chassis with outside Walschaerts valve gear and no running plate, and made considerable use of welded construction.
 They were designed for easy maintenance by the trackside.

 1600 Class

 The last Hawksworth design was a very light conventional 0-6-0 pannier tank, the 1600 Class.
 This was a modernisation of the 2021 Class, which was now life expired.

+Oil firing

+Between 1946 and 1950, Hawksworth was involved in an experimental effort to introduce oil-firing in place of the coal that, post-war, was being exported to earn currency.
+It was halted when the increasing price of oil made it uneconomical.